-Inside: What is the average age to move out of parents’ house in 2023?
+Inside: What is the average age to move out of parents’ house?

 Having children is a learning experience that never ends.
 As soon as you think you got the hang of it, they get older, and a whole new can of worms opens up that you need to learn to navigate.